taniadiasr/ICC/README.md

 -> Controller

--> Don't forget to set the Mapping accordingly.
+-> Don't forget to set the Mapping accordingly. run the project as per usage of one among two options below:

     > gradlew bootRun
     > mvnw spring-boot:run

-====> SPICING UP: Adding MySQL // With Docker Server
+====> SPICING UP: Adding MySQL // With Docker Server (deprecated.
+Now the application creates the table etc due to changes made and adoption of a MVC pattern).
 	/* https://spring.io/guides/gs/accessing-data-mysql/ */
 	/* https://hub.docker.com/_/mysql/ */